-Today, at the Goodwood Festival of Speed, Swedish tech start-up Einride revealed its latest product: The Einride timber pod, an autonomous, all-electric logging truck.
-More powerful than the Einride pallet pod – the all-electric, autonomous truck Einride revealed last year – the Einride timber pod incorporates some off-road capabilities and is designed to navigate forest roads.
+Today, at the Goodwood Festival of Speed, Swedish tech start-up Einride revealed its latest product: an autonomous, all-electric logging truck.
+More powerful than Einride's pallet vehicle, the all-electric, autonomous truck Einride revealed last year – for timber applications – incorporates some off-road capabilities and is designed to navigate forest roads.

 Robert Falck, CEO of Einride, said: “Einride is constantly pushing the boundaries of autonomous and all-electric vehicles in our ambition to lead the transition to a sustainable transportation system.
-With the Einride timber pod, we’ve created a vehicle that can withstand the rigours of a demanding environment.
+With Einride's autonomous vehicle for timber, we’ve created a vehicle that can withstand the rigors of a demanding environment.
 It is uncharted territory for us, but also an enormous market for battery-powered AVs.”

 No driver enables cost-effective logging transport

-Powered by the Nvidia Drive self-driving platform, the Einride timber pod is capable of SEA level 4 self-driving.
-It has no driver’s cab but can be remote-controlled by a human operator, from hundreds of miles away using Phantom Auto teleoperation safety technology designed to provide robust, minimal latency telecommunications even with 4G.
-No driver’s cab enables a smaller vehicle, increased loading capacity, greater flexibility, lower production costs, lower operating costs and optimized energy consumption, allowing the Einride timber pod to run solely on batteries, even in difficult environments.
+Powered by the Nvidia Drive self-driving platform, Einride's autonomous vehicle for timber is capable of SEA level 4 self-driving.
+It has no driver’s cab but can be remote controlled by a human operator from hundreds of miles away using Phantom Auto teleoperation safety technology designed to provide robust, minimal latency telecommunications even with 4G.
+No driver’s cab enables a smaller vehicle, increased loading capacity, greater flexibility, lower production costs, lower operating costs and optimized energy consumption, allowing the vehicle to run solely on batteries, even in difficult environments.

-Connected to an intelligent routing software, providing it with real-time traffic data, the Einride timber pod can adjust its route to avoid congestion miles ahead.
+Connected to an intelligent routing software, providing it with real-time traffic data, the autonomous vehicle can adjust its route to avoid congestion miles ahead.
 A fleet of timber pods will be coordinated by an intelligent routing system, optimizing delivery time, battery life and energy consumption, making the transport as efficient as possible.